sct-pipeline/pediatric-genova/README.md

     - ```PATH_RESULTS```: Path where results will be stored.
 Default is: ```$PATH_DATA/results```

  Once the file ```parameters.sh``` is configured, you can run the pipeline as follows:
+   -Process the data

-    ./run_process.sh kurtosis_def.sh
+    ./run_process.sh process.sh

- This script will do all the processing as well as extraction of metrics within specified labels and levels.
+ This script will do all the processing.
 A QC folder will be generated to check segmentation and template registration.
+   -Quantify metrics

+   ./run_process.sh process.sh

+which performs extraction of DTI and DKI metrics within specified labels and levels.
 # Results
 Main outcomes of our neonatal pipeline are listed as follows.
 This includes registration with PAM50 atlas and automatic delineation of ROIs thanks to atlas-based approach: